2005 Macau Grand Prix: Practice and qualifying

 Perera was ordered to meet the stewards after qualifying for missing the red light signal instructing him to enter the weighbridge.
 All of his lap times were deleted.
 De Oliviera traded the top spot with several drivers during the second half-hour practice session, eventually lapping fastest with a time of 2 minutes, 12.708 seconds with 16 minutes remaining.
 Conway continued to improve his pace by going second quickest and was a little more than four-hundredths of a second slower than de Oliviera.
 Duval, Kubica, Perera, di Grassi, Yokomizo, Clarke, Kimball and Montin were in positions four to ten.
 Officials stopped practice with five minutes left due to two concurrent accidents.
 Bakkerud spun backwards into the Dona Maria Bend corner tyre wall and Senna struck the barrier, removing his car's right-hand wheel on the drive down the hill leaving Teddy Yip Bend corner.
 Kane ended the session early after hitting the Moorish Hill barrier.

 For sure it was a very difficult session and there was a lot of traffic.
 I felt I could be on pole here and although I know it is sometimes not best to be on pole position for the first race, because of the long straight after the start, I still hope to have a good race."

 — Loïc Duval, after clinching pole position during the second qualifying session held on Friday.

 The second qualifying session was stopped early on when Carbone entered the start/finish line straight too fast, glanced a barrier at the exit of the Reservoir Bend corner, and was stranded in the centre of the track.
 Almost immediately after the restart, a multi-car collision between Clarke, Salaquarda and Moreau at Police Bend turn prompted a second red flag, and a third was prompted by Kimball, whose spin at the same corner made the track impassable.
-The last stoppage came when de Oliviera crashed into an wall.
+The last stoppage came when de Oliviera crashed into a wall.
 Kubica held pole position early on until Duval took it with eleven minutes remaining and maintained it until the end of qualifying with a new unofficial lap record of 2 minutes, 11.348 seconds.
 Di Grassi qualified second with a last-minute lap despite the lack of a slipstream on the main straight.
 Kubica improved his lap but fell to third, while Conway gained four places to fourth despite a crash into the Police Bend barrier soon after.
 Perera took fifth and Montin gained eight places to join him provisionally on the grid's third row.
 De Oliviera maintained seventh, Nakajima moved to eighth and his teammate Carbone and Moreau completed the top ten qualifiers.
 Behind them the rest of the field lined up as Yokomizo, Vettel, Kimball, Watts, Bakkerud, Hirate, Reindler, Bamba, Clarke, Grosjean, Jelley, Senna, Ikeda, Kane, Ávila, Salaquarda, Ho, Cheong, Lei and Merszei.
 After the session, the stewards ruled that di Grassi, Perera, and Reindler had not slowed sufficiently under yellow flag conditions for de Oliviera's crash and deleted their two quickest qualifying laps.